Top-ranked Ohio State pulls away in 2nd half for 42-9 victory over Rutgers with Michigan up next

 The takeaway

-Rutgers: The Scarlet Knights are 13-8 coming off a bye week under coach Greg Schiano.
+Rutgers: The Scarlet Knights are 13-8 coming off a bye week under Schiano.
 They still have a chance to make a bowl game with a win over Penn State next week.

 Ohio State: It will be the first time since 1973 the Buckeyes go into “The Big House” ranked No. 1 and unbeaten.